Morebec/OrkestraMono/components/orkestra-messaging/docs/Messaging.md

 > Both interceptors and middleware are capable of altering the execution flow of the message bus.
 > For example there is the `AuthorizeMessageMiddleware` for authorization or the `ValidateMessageMiddleware`.
 > Which one to choose highly depends on your goals, but as a rule of thumb:
 > - If you want to alter the behaviour of a specific handler or group of handlers -> `MessageHandlerInterceptor`.
-(E.g. tenant specific handlers.)
+(E.g., tenant specific handlers.)
 > - If you want to alter the behaviour based on the message itself with disregard to the resolved message handlers -> `MessageBusMiddleware`.
 (E.g. Validation.)
 >
 > One other thing to take into account is the fact that middleware is further from the execution flow of the message handlers